nayrk/SaaS-Assignments-/assn1/README.markdown

 # Notes

-Final Submission:
+Second Submission:
 * Part 1 : 100/100
-* Part 2 : pending/100
+* Part 2 : 60/100
 * Part 3 : 100/100
 * Part 4 : 100/100
 * Part 5 : 100/100

+For Part 2, I didn't handle the case where the array could be nested so much.
+I defined a recursive function to handle that now.

 First Submission:
 * Part 1 : 100/100